Allan-Poto/cs2102-database-project/README.md

 Add the relevant data to the tables
 > `psql -U postgres -f populateTable.sql`

+Add the function to the database
+> `psql -U postgres -f functions.sql`

 3. Connect to database `psql -U postgres -d cs2102_project` and execute queries directly there.

 4. Once connected, you can do `\d` to check if the tables are created correctly.

 ## NOTES REGARDING SCHEMA